-Within the vertical planes (see Figure 1), the Identity Plane enables the management of identities of the different entities (e.g., persons, devices and ARCADIAN-IoT components/services), and comprises work on the multiple identification schemes, particularly the Decentralized Identifiers for providing a decentralized digital identity, eSIMs as secure elements capable of storing identity and authentication credentials in the hardware, and Biometrics focusing persons' facial recognition using different devices and considering diverse circumstances (e.g., distance, angle, exposure to light).
-The Trust Plane implements mechanisms for managing the trust policies and levels of the involved entities (persons, devices and services), namely using Verifiable Credentials as a method to enable trusted identification of users and things through the issuing of identity claims; Remote Attestation for attesting IoT device and service integrity with the support of a hardware-based Root of Trust (RoT); Network-based Authorization for enforcing trust-based authorization rules in the network core and informing secure elements about their corresponding device trustworthiness level; and the Reputation System, responsible for determining the different entities' Reputation scores based on data received from other entities and ARCADIAN-IoT components, and defined security policies.
+Within the vertical planes (see Figure 1), the Identity Plane enables the management of identities of the different entities (e.g., persons, devices, services and ARCADIAN-IoT security-related components/services), and comprises work on the multiple identification schemes, particularly the Decentralized Identifiers for providing a decentralized digital identity, SIMs (any SIM form factor including, e.g. eSIM) as hardware secure elements capable of storing identity and authentication credentials, and Biometrics focusing persons' facial recognition using different devices and considering diverse circumstances (e.g., distance, angle, exposure to light).
+The Trust Plane implements mechanisms for managing the trust policies and levels of the involved entities (persons, devices and services), such as Verifiable Credentials as a method to enable trusted identification of users and things through the issuing of identity claims; Remote Attestation for attesting IoT device and service integrity with the support of a hardware-based Root of Trust (RoT); Network-based Authorization for enforcing trust-based authorization rules in the network core and informing hardware secure elements about their corresponding device trustworthiness level; and a Reputation System for determining the different entities' reputation scores based on data service events and data from ARCADIAN-IoT components, and according to IoT service's security policies.
 Finally, the Recovery Plane addresses recovery management of data associated to the different types of entities, concretely the Self-Recovery for enabling heterogeneous devices to access data recovery services according to different access policies, and the Credentials Recovery for secure recovery of credentials, the first and necessary step to trigger data recovery actions.

-Within the horizontal planes, the Privacy Plane aims to provide functionalities for the privacypreserving management of confidential or sensitive data both involving persons' and persons, including the (i) Self-aware Data Privacy and (ii) Federated Artificial Intelligence (Federated AI) components.
+Within the horizontal planes, the Privacy Plane aims to provide functionalities for the privacypreserving management of confidential or sensitive data involving persons, through the (i) Selfaware Data Privacy for enhancing the way data privacy is managed in IoT context and (ii) Federated Artificial Intelligence (Federated AI) capabilities for dependable and privacy preserving Federated Learning (FL).
 The Security Plane contains all the cyber security features required for the monitoring, prevention, management, and recovery.
-It comprises the (i) Network Flow Monitoring, (ii) IoT Device Behaviour Monitoring, (iii) Cyber Threat Intelligence, (iv) Network Self-protection, (v) IoT Device Self-protection, and (vi) Network Self-healing components.
-The

-Common Plane includes the two components that provide common functionalities to the Vertical Planes, i.e., (i) the Hardened Encryption and (ii) Permissioned Blockchain components.
+It comprises the (i) Network Flow Monitoring component, an enhanced Network Intrusion Detection System able to detect known malicious Distributed Denial of Service (DDoS) attacks along the entire IoT infrastructure, (ii) Network Self-protection component for providing self-protection in the wired segments of the network (e.g. Core, Edge, Transport);, (iii) Network Self-healing component to mitigate potential impact of cyberattacks when protection rules for the IoT infrastructure are not installed, (iv) IoT Device Behaviour Monitoring component for detecting anomalous behaviours that occur in IoT devices, (v) IoT Device Self-protection component for protecting IoT devices from threats or anomalies (detected by other components), and (vi) Cyber Threat Intelligence component which provides privacy preserving data sharing capability and IoT-specific Indicators of Compromise.
+The Common Plane includes the two components that provide common functionalities to the Vertical Planes, i.e., (i) the Hardened Encryption component which provides libraries for protecting and authenticating private data from IoT and personal devices using information from hardware secure elements, and (ii) Permissioned Blockchain component, which supports the safe storage of information from other components such as Decentralized Identifiers and Reputation System.

-Some of these areas are addressed by different standardization ecosystems (e.g., Internet-centric, Telco-centric, Cybersecurity), consistently with the fact that ARCADIAN-IoT functionalities may target different segments of the IoT value chain, such as IoT device manufacturers, Mobile Network Operators or MVNOs, IoT service providers or developers, or cybersecurity product vendors.
+Some of these areas are addressed by different standardization ecosystems (e.g., Internet-centric, Telco-centric, Cybersecurity), consistent with the fact that ARCADIAN-IoT functionalities may target different segments of the IoT value chain, such as IoT device manufacturers, Mobile Network Operators or MVNOs, IoT service providers and developers, or cybersecurity product vendors.

-We performed an updated analysis of relevant standardization areas and associated SDOs, as reported in the next subsections, which is organized according to the most related ARCADIAN-IoT plane.
+Standardization areas and associated SDOs identified as relevant with respect to ARCADIAN-IoT are reported in the next subsections, which are organized according to the most related ARCADIAN-IoT plane.